MBC TV: Mad cow disease

-Prosecutors and sponsors

-On April 20, 2010, PD Note televised an episode called "The prosecutors and sponsors" which investigates how Korean prosecutors are "sponsored" by businesses, receiving bribes in the form of money, drinks and women.
-They began the investigation after receiving information from a man about 57 former prosecutors being "sponsored."
-As the episode was well received by the audience, the second episode was broadcast on June 8, 2010.

 Four Major Rivers

 The Korean Ministry of Land, Transport and Maritime Affairs applied for an injunction to stop the airing of a PD Note episode, "The Six-Meter-Deep Secret of the Four Major Rivers," which was scheduled to be broadcast on August 17, 2010.
 The episode deals with a controversy about The Four Major Rivers Project launched by the Korean government in 2009, which is aimed at developing water resources by securing a sufficient water supply, preventing floods, upgrading water quality and reviving ecosystems, as well as boosting regional economies.
-Based on PD Note’s report on the episode which had already been released, the Ministry insisted that the episode contained false information.
+Based on PD Notes report on the episode which had already been released, the Ministry insisted that the episode contained false information.
 They requested that the Seoul Southern District Court stop further spread of the false information among the public.
-Their request was dismissed and the episode aired August 24, 2010.
+Their request was dismissed and the episode aired 24 August 2010.
 According to the producers of PD Note, the MBC management also requested that they postpone the episode.